 The taught component is complemented by a dissertation project, undertaken primarily in the second half of your course, which offers the opportunity to specialise and explore areas of interest in greater depth.
 Your dissertation may be entirely research focussed or directed towards the application of advanced topics.
 Crucially, there is always scope for commercial support from a wide range of industrial partners, giving you the chance to establish industrial links during your course.

 Our Teaching pages provide full details of every module we teach.
 You should feel free to explore these pages to gain an understanding of what we teach, the skills our students develop and the opportunities our courses create.

 The research focus of our course means our students develop with a rigorous understanding of scientific principles alongside a breadth of technical skills, making them suited to industry and scientific research.
 Popular industries for graduates of our course include consultancy, defence, finance and technology, perhaps because the advanced nature of our programmes allows them to take up senior positions within these industries at an early stage of their careers.

 Aside from industry, many of our graduates go on to pursue research careers, whether through doctoral study in academia or commercial research.
 In each case, the rigour of course and our stimulating research environment ensures their continued success.

 AccreditationOur courses qualify for exemption from the BCS Professional Examination.
 Graduates can attain Professional Membership after a shortened period of experience and training.
 BCS Professional Membership carries the right to use the designator MBCS.

-Academic: 2.2 undergraduate degree or higher in a mathematical, scientific or analytical discipline.
+Academic: 2.1 undergraduate degree or higher in a mathematical or scientific discipline.